-The UK has agreed to give Huawei a limited role in the development of Britain’s 5G networks, defying pressure from Washington to issue an outright ban on the Chinese tech giant’s equipment.
+The UK has agreed to give Huawei a limited role in Britain’s 5G networks, defying pressure from Washington to issue an outright ban on the Chinese tech giant’s equipment.

 At a meeting of the National Security Council on Tuesday (28 January), ministers decided to restrict the firm’s components to the non-core of the networks and set restrictions on its market share.